-Scheduled start time 13:00 - Scheduled close of play 18:50.
+Scheduled start time 12:30 - Scheduled close of play 18:56.
 If either side is not ready to take the 'toss' 15 minutes before the scheduled start time of the match, the non-offending side can claim the 'toss'.
-Furthermore, a side not ready to start at the scheduled start time shall lose one over of its innings for every 31⁄2-minutes they are late.
+Furthermore, a side not ready to start at the scheduled start time shall lose one over of its innings for every 31⁄2 minute they are late.